-Currently, I expect Japan to begin reopening to tourism in mid-to-late 2022, assuming that the global Covid situation continues to improve.
-Note that Japan’s borders may initially open only to travelers originating in designated countries, or who can provide proof of vaccination against Covid-19.
+Currently, I expect Japan to begin reopening to tourism sometime before the end of 2022, assuming that the global Covid situation continues to improve.
+Note that Japan’s borders may initially open only to travelers originating in designated countries.

 When will Japan open borders for students?

 Japan’s borders reopened to students in March 2022, having closed in January 2021 after just three months of being open.
-As of July 2022, I do not expect Japan to close its borders to students again, irrespective of any changes in the global pandemic situation.
+As of September 2022, I do not expect Japan to close its borders to students again, regardless of any changes in the global pandemic situation.

 The Bottom Line

 When will Japan reopen to tourism?
-If I had to guess today, my vote would be for sometime during the second half (probably the third quarter) of 2022.
-Any number of factors could change this, however.
-An unexpected negative development with Japan’s domestic Covid situation could delay it; a mutation of Covid-19 into a much less deadly variant could see Japan reopen sooner, although I don’t think the latter is as likely as the former.
-Compounding Japan’s indefinite closure is an antiquated bureaucracy, as well as attitudes toward the outside world that would be considered racist in any other country.
+If I had to guess today, I wouldn’t—Japan’s government continues acting against both science and international norms, which makes predictions impossible.
+Indeed, Compounding Japan’s indefinite closure is an antiquated bureaucracy, as well as attitudes toward the outside world that would be considered racist in any other country.
 No matter when Japan ends up opening, I do hope you’ll consider hiring me to plan your trip when it does.